TeeAaTeeUu/JSONway/README.md

 It's true that there are already many popular JSON query languages like JSONPath, JSONata, and JMESPath.
 I wanted to create my own syntax and language from scratch that was slightly different, while indeed inspired by those and many others.

-Goals and guiding principles for JSONway have been to have concise but safety restricted syntax, imitating Javascript syntax and logic when possible, and zero dependencies.
+Goals and guiding principles for JSONway have been to have concise but safety-restricted syntax, imitating JavaScript syntax and logic when possible, and zero dependencies.
 Creating table-like lists of objects from complex JSON structures, has been one of the main use cases JSONway has been trying to solve.

 Writing your own parser and interpreter for your own query language are educational already on their own, and I would strongly recommend others to do the same.
 Deciding on a syntax and available capabilities for the language depends heavily on the use cases you have in mind, and I don't believe we will have *"one query language to rule them all"* in the future, either.